vividos/UnderworldAdventures/uwadv/docs/README.mingw32.txt

    PATH=%PATH%;c:\mingw\bin

 You could also change the PATH variable assignment in /etc/profile using MSYS.
-All further examples in this file assume that MinGW32 was installed to "c:\mingw\".
+All further examples in this file assume that MinGW was installed to "c:\mingw\".

 Needed files